ppondo/Ninja-Runner/README.md

 ## Technologies
 <ul>
-    <li>HTML 5 Canvas for displaying game</li>
+    <li>HTML5 Canvas for displaying game</li>
     <li>Vanilla JavaScript for game logic and functionality</li>
     <li>CSS for UI styling</li>
 </ul>

 ## Highlights

 This is the function to update the frame of the ninja spritesheet.
 The most difficult part of developing this function was making the ninja render at a lower frame rate.
 The ninja spritesheet had 10 frames, so the animation was too fast at 60 frames per second.
-To remedy this, I kept track of the frame count and updated the ninja's running frame on every second frame, rendering the ninja at 30 FPS.
+To remedy this, I kept track of the frame count and updated the ninja's running frame on every second frame, rendering the ninja at 30 frames per second.

 ```JavaScript
  updateFrame() {